Out of the Bubble

 On-the-Go with Baby in Tow

 - Diaper Bag — See our Best Diaper Bag Review.
 You won't get far with a baby sans diaper bag.
 No matter how minimalist you are, there are items you'll need when you leave the house.
 With diapers, wipes, and a change of clothes, it is imperative to have a bag to carry it all in, even if you're only taking a quick trip.
 The ideal bag has lots of space, multiple compartments for organization, and an area to keep bottles fresh.
-Check out the Ju-Ju-Be B.F.F.
-(Editors' Choice), the Storksak Expandable Tote (Top Pick), and the Skip Hop Mainframe Wide Open (Best Value) for bags that excel in storage, comfort, and style.
+Check out the Ju-Ju-Be B.F.F., the Skip Hop Grand Central, and the Skip Hop Mainframe Wide Open for bags that excel in storage, comfort, and style.
+If you're looking for a cool dad bag, consider the DadGear Backpack for a hip backpack style any dad would be proud to carry.

-- DRIA Nursing Cover can be worn as a poncho/shawl with a stretchy neckline so that it is easy to see baby while nursing.
+- Nursing Cover — A specially-designed cover that serves multi-purpose duty is ideal for nursing in public.
+Made of soft, light, stretchy Modal fabric in the USA, the DRIA Nursing Cover can be worn as a poncho/shawl with a stretchy neckline so that it is easy to see baby while nursing.
 It also can serve as a breathable cover for the car seat or stroller.
 Modal is made sustainably from Beechwood pulp and fiber which is also great at resisting wrinkles and stains, so this is one piece of fabric that you will be reaching for time and again.

-- Ice Pack — With dimensions of 7"h x 5"w x .75"d, the Kids Konserve Ice Pack and Sweat-Free Cover (above center and right) is a great tool to keep drink and food cold inside the Ju-Ju-Be Fuel Cell Insulated Bag.
-Free of BPA, phthalates, and lead, each ice pack contains 5.3 ounces of non-toxic sodium polymer gel held inside a sweat-free cover made from recycled PET #1 plastic bottles.
-The cover is machine-washable with a Velcro closure.
+- Ice Pack — With dimensions of 7"h x 5"w x .75"d, the Fit & Fresh Soft Cool Coolers Ice Packs are a great tool to keep drink and food cold inside the Ju-Ju-Be Fuel Cell Insulated Bag.

 - Tooth Tissues — It is never too early to start thinking about proper oral hygiene, and mouth care can start early with good gum care.
 Tooth Tissues are certified by the Natural Products Association, and are made with 100% bamboo.
 These wipes are textured to help remove plaque from gums and newly erupting teeth.